rssnyder/discord-stock-ticker-chart/README.md

 └── values.yaml
 ```

-Each ticker bot that you want to run will be a subchart.
+**Each ticker bot that you want to run will be a subchart.**

 **Instructions:**

+Use the same value across the following:
+- the dependency in the parent `Chart.yaml`
+- the subchart directory name
+- the name in subchart's `Chart.yaml`
+- the `STOCK_NAME` or `CRYPTO_NAME` in the subchart's `values.yaml`

 I will be using `tsla` as the stock exaple and `bitcoin` as the crypto example in these instructions.